MetOffice/CDDS/docs/developer_documentation/deployment/cdds_installation.md

           | `$CDDS_ETC`         | `$HOME/etc` |
           | `$CDDS_ENV_COMMAND` | `$HOME/software/miniforge3/bin/activate $HOME/conda_environments/cdds-X.Y.Z` |

-## Manually add `nccmp` to the new environment
+    ### Manually add `nccmp` to the new environment

     !!! info
         The `nccmp` package currently causes the environment to fail solving due to a dependency conflict involving `libnetcdf`.
 Until this is fixed, we have to manually add the package to new environments after they're created with the following steps.

     - [x] cd into the `bin` directory of the environment you've created within `$HOME/conda_environments/`

     - [x] Run this command to manually add nccmp to the environment:
           ```bash
           ln -s $HOME/conda_environments/cdds-3.3.3/bin/nccmp nccmp
           ```

     !!! warning
         This should be done by creation of a symlink (as demonstrated above).
 If you were to copy the nccmp folder instead of symlinking, there would be test failures.

-## Ensure all the tests pass in the 'real live environment'

-!!! warning
-    Tests can only be run on Azure (Met Office).

-- [x] The tests must be executed as the `cdds` user
-- [x] Set the following environment variable, making sure to replace `X.Y.Z` with the relevant version.
-      ```bash
-      export SRCDIR=$HOME/conda_environments/cdds-X.Y.Z/lib/python3.12/site-packages
-      ```
-- [x] Run the following tests.
-      ```bash
-      echo "# Executing tests for cdds:"
-      pytest -s $SRCDIR/cdds --doctest-modules -m 'not slow and not integration and not rabbitMQ and not data_request'
-      pytest -s $SRCDIR/cdds -m slow
-      pytest -s $SRCDIR/cdds -m integration
-      pytest -s $SRCDIR/cdds -m data_request
-      echo "# Executing tests for mip_convert:"
-      pytest -s $SRCDIR/mip_convert --doctest-modules -m 'not slow and not mappings and not superslow'
-      pytest -s $SRCDIR/mip_convert -m mappings
-      pytest -s $SRCDIR/mip_convert -m slow
-      ```

-!!! info
-    Slow unit tests for `transfer` and `cdds_configure` will display error messages to standard output.
-This is intentional, and does not indicate the tests fail (see `transfer.tests.test_command_line.TestMainStore.test_transfer_functional_failing_moo()` for details).

-- [x] The folder you created at the start to undertake the installation process can now be deleted.
-      ```bash
-      rm -r temporary_installation_folder
-      ```
+    ## The installation is now considered complete

+    There is no need to run the unit tests when installing on JASMIN, as the infrastructure is different to Azure (running tests would break expectedly).

 ## Troubleshooting